LGro/reunicorn-website/content/en/features.md

 ### Connected Community Invites {.title .is-4}

-Upon request, there is an option for existing communities to onboard their members to Coagulate already connected, omitting the necessity of individual connections via any of the above mentioned ways.
+Upon request, there is an option for existing communities to onboard their members to Reunicorn already connected, omitting the necessity of individual connections via any of the above mentioned ways.
 For each community member a personal invitation link is generated, which upon use connects them to any other invitation links from the same batch.

 ## Share with Contacts {.title .is-3}